wojtkowiak/private-decorator/README.md

 ## `@privateMember` and `@protectedMember` decorators!

 Have you ever dreamt about true privates in JS?
+I did not :wink:

-I did not :wink: But when a friend was laughing at JS saying that the new ES6 class inheritance is useless without private/protected and seems that there is still no easy way to achieve that - I just said "challenge accepted" :wink:
+But when a friend was laughing at JS saying that the new ES6 class inheritance is useless without private/protected and seems that there is still no easy way to achieve that - I just said "challenge accepted" :bowtie:

 But seriously, it started with a proof of concept and ended with a full private/protected class enhancement solution via decorators.

 What is notable is that this package has _zero_ dependencies.
 Also making this was a lot of low level JS fun :wink:

 ### How to use it?